Last Updated on June 20, 2022 by Letícia Melo

 What is it like living in Albufeira?

-What’s more, you will also be pleasantly surprised to find out that the capital of Portugal; Lisbon, is only two hours away from Albufeira.
+What’s more, you will also be pleasantly surprised to find out that the capital of Portugal, Lisbon, is only two hours away from Albufeira.
 Now if this doesn’t excite you, then I don’t know what will!
-It goes without saying that the Algarve as a whole is a tourist destination, the number of tourists that visit this city is astonishing, especially over summer and spring.

 Because of this, there are plenty of things to do in Albufeira.
 You can go and play a round or two of golf, visit the sand sculptures, or go down to the beach on a lazy afternoon.

-Who lives in Albufeira
+Who lives in Albufeira?

-Albufeira is a tourist hub that also turned into a small international community in its own right.
+Albufeira is a tourist hub that has also turned into a small international community in its own right.
 There are plenty of locals and expats who equally call this city home.

 Why are expats moving to Portugal?